| THE CHARITY

-The Turing Trust is a charity that supports education in sub-Saharan Africa by reusing computers and improving teacher training using ICT.
-They provide skills development in the UK while reducing waste and contributing to an environmentally friendly society.
-The charity has so far reused more than 4,200 PCs enabling more than 41,000 students to gain a digital education.
+The charity supports education in sub-Saharan Africa by reusing computers and improving teacher training through ICT.
+They provide skills development in the UK, while reducing waste and contributing to an environmentally friendly society.

-The Turing Trust provide all of these services for free:
+The Turing Trust provides the following services for free:

 - Accredited data destruction to the British HMG InfoSec and ISO Standards